sebastian-schreiber/R-Code-PFD/README.md

 ===========
 base-code.R The base code for simulating the deterministic version of the model.

-stochastic-base-code.R The base code for simulating the stochastic version of the model without overlapping generations.
+base-code-stochastic.RThe base code for simulating the stochastic version of the model without overlapping generations.

-stochastic-overlapping-base-code.R The base code for simulating the stochastic version of the model with overlapping generations.
+base-code-stochastic-overlapping.R The base code for simulating the stochastic version of the model with overlapping generations.

 Figure codes:
 =============